bloxster/erigon-2/docs/source/index.rst

-Welcome to OtterClient's documentation!
+Welcome to Erigon documentation!
 ===================================

-**Otter** is an implementation of Ethereum (execution client), on the efficiency frontier.
+**Erigon** is an implementation of Ethereum (execution client), on the efficiency frontier.
 Archive Node by default.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.